 Just as Bob built his career through innovation, the family is now doing the same with its charitable giving.

-Family members recently contributed to a new impact investing fund that will address major community needs in San Diego with social investment that is recoverable and re-invested for even greater community benefit.
+Family members contributed to an impact investing fund that will address major community needs in San Diego with recoverable social investment and re-invested for even greater community benefit.

 Jim explained, “I’ve supported Habitat for Humanity for a long time, and impact investing allowed me to provide funding in a new, meaningful way.”